 What To Know

-- About one percent of adults and three percent of children stutter.
+- About one percent of adults and five percent of children stutter.

 - Stuttering is a complex set of behaviors that interfere with normal, fluent speech.
 People who stutter may repeat syllables or “block” while speaking.
 There are as many different patterns of stuttering behavior as there are people who stutter.